Get News & Updates Directly To Your Inbox

 Also see your doctor if severe back pain does not improve with rest or is the result of a fall or other injury.

-The answer to this question is as broad as the range of causes of back pain.
+The answer is as broad as the many causes of back pain.
 In general, exercising regularly, maintaining a healthy weight and a healthy diet can help prevent back pain.

 Blue Cross and Blue Shield of New Mexico, a Division of Health Care Service Corporation, a Mutual Legal Reserve Company, an Independent Licensee of the Blue Cross and Blue Shield Association